rkimoakbioinformatics/oakvar/mkdocs/docs/overview.md

     ov run input.vcf -a clinvar cosmic -t vcf -n annotated -f filter.json

+## Visualize

+OakVar comes with a graphical user interface. `ov gui` launches a job and store management web app by default, and also works as the entry point for OakVar's web apps.

 ## Applications

 Most common way of using OakVar is the input-to-output workflow using `ov run` and `ov report`.
 However, any Python-based program can access the variants annotated with OakVar since OakVar is a Python library as well.
 This aspect of OakVar is being actively developed and streamlined.
 OakVar comes with two built-in web applications - one for job submission and module management and the other for exploring annotation result, as well as one installable web application for exploring the details of a single variant.

 Check back this page later for exciting future development in this area.